opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 #### Step 2 - Set up MongoDB locally

-Follow the [MongoDB installation guide](https://www.mongodb.com/docs/manual/installation/) to install and run MongoDB.
-Before you run MongoDB, you will need to enable [MongoDB change streams](https://www.mongodb.com/docs/manual/changeStreams/) by following [Converting your Standalone Self-Manged MongoDB to a Replica Set](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).
+First, install and configure MongoDB using the [MongoDB installation guide](https://www.mongodb.com/docs/manual/installation/).
+Before running MongoDB, enable [MongoDB change streams](https://www.mongodb.com/docs/manual/changeStreams/) by following the instructions in [Convert a Standalone Self-Managed mongod to a Replica Set](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

-Run `mongosh` to enter the shell.
-Once in the shell, create a new user and password.
-This username and password will be specified later in the Data Prepper `pipeline.yaml`.
-See [Create User Documentation](https://www.mongodb.com/docs/manual/reference/method/db.createUser/) for more information on creating users with MongoDB.
+Next, launch the MongoDB shell by running `mongosh`, and then create a new user and password within the shell using the following syntax.
+The username and password are required later in the Data Prepper `pipeline.yaml`.
+See [Create User Documentation](https://www.mongodb.com/docs/manual/reference/method/db.createUser/) for more information about MongoDB user creation.

 ```
 use admin
 db.createUser({"user": "dbuser","pwd": "admin1234","roles": []});
 ```

-Create a new database named `demo`:
+Then, create a new database named `demo`:

 ```
 use demo
 ```

-Now create a new MongoDB collection in the `demo` database named `demo_collection` with
+Next, create a new MongoDB collection named `demo_collection` in your `demo` database with this syntax:

 ```
 db.createCollection("demo_collection")
 ```

-Insert some records into the collection.
-These will be processed during the export phase of the MongoDB pipeline.
+Finally, add sample records to the collection using the following syntax.
+These records are processed during the MongoDB pipeline's export phase:

 ```
 db.demo_collection.insertOne({"key-one": "value-one"})